davidkendallcasey/personalwebsite/replit.md

   - **Auto-Discovery**: Search automatically discovers pages from commonplace.html - no manual rebuilds needed when adding quotes
   - **Enhanced Text-to-Speech**: Improved voice selection with priority for British male voices (deeper, more comforting sound)
   - **Keyboard Shortcuts**: Added "/" to focus search and "Escape" to close results
-  - **Instagram Sharing**: Implemented beautiful quote screenshot generation with Web Share API
+  - **Quote Image Sharing**: Canvas-generated images for Instagram
     - Network share icon on each quote
-    - Generates styled 1080x1080 images perfect for Instagram
+    - Generates clean 1080x1080 images using Canvas API (not screenshots)
-    - Uses html2canvas for high-quality screenshot rendering
+    - Beautiful gradient background with accent styling
-    - Web Share API integration for mobile devices
+    - Web Share API on mobile, download fallback on desktop
+    - No rendering issues or unwanted elements
-  - **Removed**: Deleted unused on-art.html file (replaced by on-art-and-creativity.html)
+  - **Removed**: Deleted unused on-art.html file and html2canvas dependency

 ## Key Features